kyujyokei/reflections-1/MRD for Recipe App.md

 - Go/No Go Recommendation
 - Customer Research Data Appendices

-#Eat Fat Meat
-So we look ever GREATER in mass, that's a must do.

 #Vision
 For taiwanese people who must cook by themselves for keeping healthy and avoiding eating contaminated food, our product is a Lifesaver that provides many kinds of recipes with food without processing and using as less as possible seasoning.
 Unlike "Recipes",which is wellknown as a recipe app, we offer recipe that is suitable for taiwanese and include less unnatural materials.